vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 ```
 <script>
 window.addEventListener("load", function() {
-    eduk8s.expose_dashboard("Editor");
+    educates.expose_dashboard("Editor");
 });
 </script>
 ```

-All accessible functions are defined within the scope of the `eduk8s` object.
+All accessible functions are defined within the scope of the `educates` object.
 The available API is described by:

 ```
 interface API {